 Do plenty of math

-Again, the point isn't that cloud storage or cloud compute aren't good things that can be economical in many instances.
+Again, the point isn't that cloud storage, cloud compute or the price of cloiud storage aren't good things that can be economical in many instances.
 The point is that it isn't a slam dunk; you can't just assume cloud means cheaper.

 Use case showdown: Hyper-converged vs. converged vs. public cloud